MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 title: Create a work breakdown structure
 description: This article explains how to create a work breakdown structure (WBS) inclusive of the basic controls in the new scheduling interface.
-author:  gionoder
+author:  abriccetti
 ms.date: 0/2023
 ms.topic: article
 ms.reviewer: johnmichalak
-ms.author: gionoder
+ms.author: abriccetti
 ---

 # Create a work breakdown structure (WBS)

 A project schedule communicates what work must be completed, which resources do the work, and the timeframe in which the work must be completed.
 The schedule reflects all the work associated with delivering the project on time.
 In Dynamics 365 Project Operations, you create a project schedule by:

-  - Breaking the work down into manageable tasks.
+  - Breaking down the work into manageable tasks.
   - Estimating the time that is required to do each task.
   - Setting task dependencies.
   - Setting task durations.